Breadth of knowledge, balance of studies, and active participation.

 While knowledge can be gained through studying a book or taking an exam, true education requires one to apply that knowledge to life’s problems and to work with others to find solutions.
 At CAISL, our curriculum reflects this philosophy and provides an enriching, varied and effective program of academics, arts, and athletics that inspires students to strive for individual and collective excellence.

-The yearly produced guide "Learning @ CAISL" compiles the procedures and expectations for students at each grade-level in the areas of assessment, homework, grade reporting, ESL and Learning Support Services.
+The yearly produced guide "Learning @ CAISL" compiles the procedures and expectations for students at each grade-level in the areas of assessment, homework, grade reporting, EAL and Learning Support Services.
 You can access it below.